- Cabling for network connectivity

 - Cabling for Usage monitoring

 The ports on an Enterprise Monitoring Point (EMP) are either “network connection ports” (used for connectivity to APM and for Delivery and Experience monitoring) or “Usage monitoring ports” (used for Usage monitoring).
 This page shows how to connect these port types to your network.
-To determine what each port on your Monitoring Point is used for, see the “<EMP model> port descriptions” subsection for your Monitoring Point on the Monitoring Point Specifications page.
+To determine what each port on your Monitoring Point is used for, see the Port descriptions subsection (under Specifications)for your Monitoring Point.

 Cabling for network connectivity

 Network connection ports on Monitoring Points are used for connectivity to APM and for Delivery and Experience monitoring.

-The following diagram shows the network connection port on the Monitoring Point connected to a switch on your network like other LAN clients.
+The following diagram shows the network connection port on the Monitoring Point (for example, Port 0 on an m70) connected to a switch on your network like other LAN clients.
 The network must provide connectivity to APM.

 Cabling for Usage monitoring

 Unlike Delivery and Experience monitoring, which initiate tests, Usage monitoring involves passively monitoring traffic.
 You typically want to monitor traffic at an aggregation point in the network.
-See Deployment Considerations for more information on where to deploy your Monitoring Point for Usage monitoring.
+See Deployment Best Practices for more information on where to deploy your Monitoring Point for Usage monitoring.

 There are two methods for physically connecting a Monitoring Point to your network for Usage monitoring: “out-of-band” and “inline”.
 The out-of-band method uses one port on the Monitoring Point.
 The inline method uses two.